Power Minimization of Downlink Spectrum Slicing for eMBB and URLLC Users

 \section{Introduction}

-The whole plethora of new services that 5G and beyond technology promises to provide has brought the need to sustain very heterogeneous requirements in the same physical network.
-Some services will require very strict requirements in terms of latency, others high reliability, or a huge number of devices connected to the network, while the majority of ``traditional'' services will still require high bandwidth and data rate.
-To address the complexity of such a vast space of requirement, 5G standardized three generic service types: enhanced mobile broadband (eMBB), massive machine-type communications (mMTC), and ultra-reliable low-latency communications (URLLC)~\cite{3gpp:access}.
-Note that these three generic definitions must not be seen as exclusive: a realistic service could require any combination of the aforementioned generic service types.

-In this context, \emph{spectrum slicing} will become a fundamental task in 5G and beyond Radio Access Network (RAN): how to allocate a given chunk of spectrum to serve users with heterogeneous requirements.
-This terminology is motivated by the more general concept of network slicing: partitioning the physical network infrastructure in different end-to-end isolated virtual networks able to support different service requirements for the various use cases~\cite{Zhang2017}.
+The plethora of new services promised by 5G and beyond systems calls for the coexistence of very heterogeneous types of traffic on the same physical network.
+Some services pose strict requirements in terms of latency, others in terms of high reliability or of the huge number of devices connected to the network, while the majority of \emph{traditional} services still require high bandwidth and data rate.
+To address the complexity of such a vast space of requirements, 5G standardized three generic service types: enhanced mobile broadband (eMBB), massive machine-type communications (mMTC), and ultra-reliable low-latency communications (URLLC)~\cite{3gpp:access}.
+Note that a realistic service could require any combination of the aforementioned generic service types.
+At the network level, \emph{network slicing} deals with the partitioning of the physical network infrastructure into different end-to-end isolated virtual networks able to support specific service requirements for the various use cases~\cite{Zhang2017}.
 Similarly, at the physical layer \emph{spectrum slicing} deals with seamlessly allocating the radio spectrum to serve users with heterogeneous requirements and is a fundamental Radio Access Network (RAN) task.